-Almost all the words spoken by Jesus and recorded in the Gospels quote Old Testament Scriptures or make an allusion to an Old Testament story or event.
-That is the case here with the calling of Nathanael as one of Jesus’ disciples.
+Many if not most of the words spoken by Jesus and recorded in the Gospels either reference Old Testament scriptures or allude to Old Testament events.
+That is the case in this story of the calling of Nathanael to become one of Jesus’ twelve disciples.

 Jesus referred to Nathanael as a man of complete integrity–that is, an Israelite in whom there is no deception or deceit.
 By describing Nathanael in such a way, Jesus contrasted him with Jacob, the scheming, deceitful patriarch whom God renamed Israel.